versionpress/versionpress/docs/README.md

  Admonition is an extension included in the standard Markdown library that makes it possible to add block-styled side content to your documentation, for example summaries, notes, hints or warnings.
 Supported types are listed at [the Admonition documentation](https://squidfunk.github.io/mkdocs-material/extensions/admonition/).
 The syntax is:
     ```
     !!!
 Note "Note Title"
         This will be rendered in a highlighted box.
+Pay attention to the spaces below the !!!
     ```

+    !!!
+Note "Note Title"
+        This will be rendered in a highlighted box.
+Pay attention to the spaces below the !!!

+    ```
+    !!!
+Warning "Warning Title"
+        This will be rendered in a highlighted box.
+Pay attention to the spaces below the !!!
+    ```

+    !!!
+Warning "Warning Title"
+        This will be rendered in a highlighted box.
+Pay attention to the spaces below the !!!

+    ```
+    !!!
+Danger ""
+        This will be rendered in a highlighted box with **NO TITLE**.
+    ```

+    !!!
+Danger ""
+        This will be rendered in a highlighted box with **NO TITLE**.

  - **TODO markers** can be written as `[TODO]` or `[TODO some arbitrary text]`.
 They will be highlighted in yellow and should be used rarely, possibly in alpha / beta versions of the doc topic.
- - **Emojis** You can use [emoji shortcodes](https://www.webpagefx.com/tools/emoji-cheat-sheet/) to display on your pages.
+ - **Emojis** You can use [emoji shortcodes](https://www.webpagefx.com/tools/emoji-cheat-sheet/) to display on your pages. :metal: :raised_hands: :sparkles: :boom: :clap: :tada:
  - **Magic Links** You can use link shorthand and mentions using the [MagicLink](https://facelessuser.github.io/pymdown-extensions/extensions/magiclink/) markdown plugin.
 Just paste links directly in the document like this: https://google.com.
 Or even an email address: fake.email@email.com.
-Check out the docs for other tricks using github pull requests etc.
+Check out [the docs](https://facelessuser.github.io/pymdown-extensions/extensions/magiclink/) for other tricks using github pull requests etc.
- - **Progress Bars** automatically generate using simple markup:
-    ```
-    [=25% "25%"]
-    ```

 ### Deploying docs